tmtsoftware/esw-ts/docs/src/main/technical/sequencer-service.md

 ### Subscribing to Sequencer State

-We can subscribe to Sequencer's state and the current stepList data using `subscribeSequencerState` method.
+To subscribe to state of Sequencer, `subscribeSequencerState` method can be used.
+This method invokes the given `callback` on every state change with newly received `SequencerStateResponse`.
-This method returns a Subscription of `SequencerStateResponse`
+`SequencerStateResponse` contains the current `SequencerState` and `StepList`.
+This method returns a `Subscription` which can be used to unsubscribe, as shown in example.

 Type definitions for `subscribeSequencerState` method used can be found @extref[here](ts-docs:interfaces/clients.sequencerservice.html#subscribeSequencerState)